U.S. Relations With Mauritius

 Bilateral Economic Relations

-Mauritius is eligible for preferential trade benefits under AGOA.
+Mauritius is eligible for preferential trade benefits under the African Growth and Opportunity Act.
 U.S. exports to Mauritius include agricultural and industrial machinery, precious stones and jewelry, and optical/medical instruments.
 U.S. imports from Mauritius include textiles and apparel, precious stones and jewelry, processed fish, primates, sunglasses and sugar.
 More than 200 U.S. products or companies are represented in Mauritius.
 About 25 have offices in Mauritius, serving the domestic and/or the regional market, mainly in the information technology, renewable energy, textile, fast food, and express courier sectors.
 U.S. brands are sold widely.
 Several U.S. franchises have been operating for a number of years in Mauritius.
-The United States and Mauritius have signed a bilateral trade and investment framework agreement.
-The United States also has signed a trade and investment framework agreement with the Common Market for Eastern and Southern Africa, of which Mauritius is a member.
-The United States, in partnership with Mauritian private and public sector groups, promotes Mauritian entrepreneurship, including participation in exchange programs such as the United States International Visitor Leadership Program and Young African Leaders Initiative.
+The U.S. and Mauritius have signed a bilateral trade and investment framework agreement.